Tropipop

 Tropipop (also known as Colombian pop and Trop-pop) is a music genre that developed in Colombia in the late 1990s and early 2000s.
 It is a blend of traditional musical forms of the Caribbean Region of Colombia, mainly vallenato, with foreign Latin genres such as salsa and merengue, and pop and pop rock.
-The term "tropipop" comes from the synthesis of the words "tropical" and "pop music" describing the genre's mix of Latin tropical roots with American popular music.
+The term "tropipop" comes from the portmanteau of the words "tropical" and "pop music" describing the genre's mix of Latin tropical roots with American popular music.

 Some popular tropipop acts are Fanny Lu, Fonseca, Bonka, Mauricio & Palodeagua, Lucas Arnau and the internationally successful Carlos Vives.

 History

 Early development

 Since the early emergence of Colombian rock in the 1960s and 1970s, bands like Genesis (Colombian rock band) began to experiment fusing traditional Colombian music with pop rock.
 In the following decades, rock bands like Aterciopelados continued bringing elements of Colombian folklore into rock music.

-Carlos Vives & La Provincia
+Carlos Vives and La Provincia

-Tropipop stylistic origins can be traced back to 1993 when Carlos Vives released the album Clásicos de la Provincia.
-This very popular album was notable for the use of rock instruments like electric guitars to sing traditional Vallenato songs.
+The stylistic origins of tropipop can be traced back to 1993 when Carlos Vives released the album Clásicos de la Provincia.
+This very popular album was notable for the use of rock instruments like electric guitars to sing traditional vallenato songs.
 Vives' and his band, La provincia, continued experimenting the fusion of vallenato and cumbia with pop, rock and funk in their subsequent albums La Tierra del Olvido and Tengo Fe.

 For his following album, El Amor de Mi Tierra, Vives hooked up with the successful Cuban American producer Emilio Estefan.
 Estefan stylized Vives music into a more pop-oriented sound, with less instrumental breaks, more prominent vocal parts, and less dominant vallenato and cumbia elements.
 Vives continued this sound in his next two albums, gaining a lot of success.
 It was this stylized fusion style, heard in Vives songs such as "Tu Amor Eterno", which was later adopted by tropipop artists.
 Vives' influence and success was so big that it has been said that all the artists that came after him playing fusions of pop rock and vallenato are either "imitators or part of the school that he formed".